The Government Is Erasing January 6 Records While Building a Fund to Pay the Attackers

 Ruth Ben-Ghiat, NYU historian of authoritarianism, writing about Mussolini

 The Financial Times described the pardons as “a hallmark of aspiring autocratic regimes.”
-After Turkey’s 2016 coup attempt, Erdogan released 38,000 prisoners to make room for journalists, teachers, and judges.
+After Turkey’s 2016 coup attempt, Erdogan released 38,000 prisoners to make room for journalists and teachers.
 In Chile, Pinochet’s 1978 amnesty law exonerated those responsible for the dictatorship’s worst abuses.
 The United Nations later found that such amnesty laws “undermined confidence in new democratic structures.”

-The January 6 pardons go further than amnesty.
+In each case, the amnesty told the population that political violence carried no consequences.
+The January 6 pardons go further.
 They combine forgiveness with payment.

 The math